BryanZZhou/EnglishLearning/TOEFL_Writing_Independent.md

       一些可能用到的词：treadmill跑步机
       > 道理论证
       > 身体健康（with regard to） burn plenty of calories---prevent excess weight gain---reduce/eliminate/cut down on the risks of weight-related diseases, such as hypertension, diabetes and obesity;aerobic exercise--- improve blood circulation ---prevent cardiovascular(心血管，cardio+vessel) diseases
-      > 心理健康（in terms of） trigger the release of endorphin(内啡肽);be immmersed in ---- provide sb with a temporary escape from ----take their mind off stressful things--- relax/loosen up/unwind/wind down
+      > 心理健康（in terms of） trigger the release of endorphin(内啡肽);be immmersed in ---- provide sb with a temporary escape from ----take their mind off stressful things--- relax/loosen up/unwind/wind down/blow off some steam
       b-:
       safety concerns;get injured
       3. c+: relax/enlarge social circle
       c-: revel in/indulge in--- undermine academic performance;noisy--- bother other students
    2. 开头段改写：quality---standard;improve--- ***ameliorate***/enhance/upgrade;build---establish;exercise room --- fitness room;entertainment---***recreation***
-   >When it comes to ameliorating the standard of dormitory life, some people deem that making the dormitory room study place with no noise or distraction is the best way, while other people reckon that the dorm room should be a place of recreation and enjoyment.
-However, establishing the room as a mini gym is optimal.
+   >When it comes to ameliorating the standard of dormitory life, some people deem that making the dormitory room a study place with no noise or distraction is the best way, while other people reckon that the dorm room should be a place of recreation and enjoyment.
+However, from my perspective, establishing the room as a mini gym is optimal.
    3. 主要观点
    >Building a little gym inside the dorm room is tremendously beneficial to our health and well-being.
 With regard to physical health, students can do aerobics in the fitness room after staying sedentary for the whole day.
 These exercises will help ease their neck pain and burn plenty of calories, preventing them from gaining excessive weight.
 Consequently, the risks of weight-related diseases, such as hypertension, diabetes and obesity, will be considerably reduced.
 Enough exercise is instrumental to better blood circulation, so working out in the dormitory gym might also prevent cardiovascular diseases.
-Regarding mental health, doing enjoyable exercises triggers the release of endorphin and makes feel better.
+Regarding mental health, doing enjoyable exercises triggers the release of endorphin.
 Also, the mini gym provides students with a temporary escape from their drab and dreary daily routine, so it’s not hard to believe that all the inhabitants will fall in love with the dormitory fitness room.
 This point is best illustrated by the case of my roommate, Ron.
 He used to be stuck in his hectic schedule, which is stuffed with tiring math and computer science classes, when he came back to our dormitory, the only thing in his mind was to eat his comfort food, which is all kinds of chocolate and cheese biscuits.
 After one year in college, he gained 40 pounds and suffered from obesity.
-And this wreaked havoc on his confidence because he was teased by many classmates just for his body shape.
+And this wrought havoc on his confidence because he was teased by many classmates just for his body shape.
 But the next year we built a mini fitness centre in our dormitory and when we finished our classes in the evening, we would do pull ups together and compete with each other.
 We ran on the treadmills together, conversing about our daily life and sharing interesting moments, and the time spent in the mini gym took the stressful things off our mind.
 After one year, Ron’s body shape was dramatically improved, and he began to enjoy a healthy life and a positive mindset.
 The relationship between us, with no doubt, was better than ever.
-   4. 两个次要观点
+   1. 两个次要观点
    Admittedly, establishing a quiet study in the dormitory brings numerous benefits.
 To explain it further.
 It enables inhabitants to build together an atmosphere to spend as much time as possible studying, and thus help them achieve academic excellence.
 However, cafes and libraries, with more space, are better places to study.
 According to a research conducted by Yale Universtiy, 74.29 percent of students in college prefer studying in school libraries rather than in their dorm rooms.
 So it is crystal clear that building a place to study inside the dorm is a waste of time and effort.
    Granted, building a recreation room in the dormitory enables students to free themselves temporarily from the stress of school work.
 When they get to, say, see a film when they are exhausted after devoting the whole day to endless courses, they can become totally relaxed and be better prepared for the tight schedule awaiting them the next day.By contrast, a recreation room in the dormitory might well become a source of noise in the dormitory, which is supposed to be a place of good rest.
 Other students might be bothered, and conflicts may occur between roomates.
 Hence, a building an entertainment room is not sensible.
-2. Many young people face the problem of finding a job after graduation.
+1. Many young people face the problem of finding a job after graduation.
 Which of the following method would you recommend?
    1. 三个选项
       1. asking for other's advice
       好处：(1) specific:***mock interviews***:guide ---adjust body language,***revise resume***
       gain a competitive edge in landing a job
       (2) insider information
       坏处：not professional
-      2. sending emails to the companies
+      1. sending emails to the companies
       好处： efficient
       坏处： end up in ***spam***(邮件垃圾箱)
-      3. searching information on-line or other publications
+      1. searching information on-line or other publications
       好处： reduce time
       坏处： ***cyber scam/ fraud***